-Disc Golf, Geo-caching and Driving range/night golf.
+Basketball, Disc Golf, and Driving range.
+Geo-caching (scoutcraft)

-2010 Treasure Valley Baden Powell Award
+Treasure Valley Baden Powell Award

 We encourage all patrols to earn the Treasure Valley Baden Powell Award this summer.
 To earn this award your patrol needs to complete the 8 requirements listed below.
 Once completed, the Scoutmaster needs to sign and submit the form (available at the Magee Center) to the camp office no later than Friday morning at 10:30am